 What genre of games could be better adapted to AR than to battle strategy?
 Knightfall AR puts players in the shoes of the Knights Templar while defending Acre from enemy warriors.

-You place the battlefield on any flat surface near you, and from your point of view, you act as a target reticle, allowing you to shoot arrows and catapults at enemy units as they advance towards your walls.
+You place the battlefield on any flat surface near you, and from your point of view, you act as a target reticle, allowing you to shoot arrows and catapults at enemy units as they advance toward your walls.

 It is not perfect, and it is also a bit complicated.
 We found that the battlefield sometimes drifted away from us.
 It also started to lag once more units were placed on the battlefield.
-But despite this, it is perfect for hanging out, and it is an excellent indication for the future of AR games.
+But despite this, it is perfect for hanging out, and it is an excellent indication of the future of AR games.